-Before understanding how it’s spread, it is very important to understand the general structure of the coronavirus.
-The virion structure consists of an outer envelope, the core, nucleoprotein and nucleocapsid.
+Before understanding how it spreads, it is very important to understand the general structure of the coronavirus.
+The virion structure consists of an outer envelope, the core, nucleoprotein and a nucleocapsid.

 S protein: The S protein is homotrimeric in structure with S1 and S2 subunits.
-The S1 subunit function as receptor binding domain while the S2 forms the stalk of the spike.
+The S1 subunit functions as a receptor-binding domain while the S2 forms the stalk of the spike.
 Collectively both protein helps in virion-host cell receptor binding.

-Evidently, replicative virions of coronavirus without the gene of E protein aren’t much lethal to humans.
-However, it’s lethal activity depends on its type.
+Evidently, replicative virions of coronavirus without the gene for E protein aren’t much lethal to humans.
+However, lethality varies based on viral strains.

 N protein: The N protein or nucleocapsid protein helps arranging the RNA genome into a beads-on-a-string arrangement.

 The NTD and CTD domains of N protein are powerful enough to bind with the RNA in vivo as well as in vitro.
-Although their biding mechanism is different.
+Although their binding mechanism is different.

 Yet another type of protein known as He- hemagglutinin esterase present in some strains of coronavirus like the betacoronavirus.
 It is believed that the present protein induces cell entry of S protein-mediated virions.